RobThree/NGeoNames/README.md

     .DownloadFile("NL.zip", @"D:\my\geodata\directory");
 ```

-You can specify the BaseUrl in the `GeoFileDownloader` constructor or just pass an absolute url to the `DownloadFile()` method if you want to use another location than the default `http://download.geonames.org/export/dump/`.
+You can specify the BaseUri in the `GeoFileDownloader` constructor or just pass an absolute url to the `DownloadFile()` method if you want to use another location than the default `http://download.geonames.org/export/dump/`.
 The class has properties to set a (HTTP) `CachePolicy`, `Proxy` and `Credentials` to use when downloading the file.
 The filedownloader, by default, downloads a file only if the destination file doesn't exist *or* when the destination file has "expired" (by default 24 hours).
-It uses the files CreationDate to determine when the file was downloaded and if a newer version should be downloaded.
+It uses the file's CreationDate to determine when the file was downloaded and if a newer version should be downloaded.
 The "TTL", how long a file will be 'valid', can be set using the `DefaultTTL` property of the `GeoFileDownloader` class.
 You can also use the `DownloadFileWhenOlderThan()` method which allows you to explicitly set a TTL.
 When a filename is specified (e.g. `d:\folder\foo.txt`) the file will be named accordingly.

-Zipfiles are automatically extracted in the destinationfolder; the original zipfile is preserved because the `GeoFileDownloader` needs to know which files are supposed to be in the zipfile and thus in the destinationdirectory in their extracted form.
+ZIP files are automatically extracted in the destinationfolder; the original zipfile is preserved because the `GeoFileDownloader` needs to know which files are supposed to be in the zipfile and thus in the destinationdirectory in their extracted form.

 ### <a name="parsing"></a>Reading / parsing geonames.org data